 What types of gun holsters we produce

 Understanding the importance of carrying a gun in a holster and reviewing the purpose of gun carry would give us a better idea of why there are so many types of holsters and materials used for their production.
-Naturally, personal preferences, types of gun carry and different situations call for wide variety of holster models.
+Naturally, personal preferences, types of gun carry, and different situations call for a wide variety of holster models.

 1. Belt IWB Holsters

-Inside the waistband (IWB) holsters are your best option if you need to carry your gun concealed whilst wearing a t-shirt and trousers with belt or similar style clothing.
 The belt would hold the holster against the wearer, keeping it pressed against the body in a stable position and the top clothes would cover the waist area, hiding the holster and gun from the view.

-The gun draw is quick and efficient as holster’s vertical position is right on the belly.
-Once you get the hang of clearing the clothing out the way, the draw speed can be comparable to drawing from an OWB holster.
+The gun draw is quick and efficient as the holster’s vertical position is right on the belly.
+Once you get the hang of clearing the clothing out of the way, the draw speed can be comparable to drawing from an OWB holster.

 From the comfort point of view, Nylon is the obvious winner.
 It’s soft, light and comfortable.
-It absorbs the body sweat and it is scratch resistant.
+It absorbs the body's sweat and it is scratch resistant.
 Our 3D nylon material breathes better and can also be cleaned.

-Kydex is the least comfortable option as you are wearing pure plastic inside the trousers pressed against your body but on the other hand these holsters would offer you more safety.
+Kydex is the least comfortable option as you are wearing pure plastic inside the trousers pressed against your body but on the other hand, these holsters would offer you more safety.
 This is due to the self-locking system.
 Re-holstering is quick and the holster is sturdy, holding its shape at all times.

 2. Belt OWB Holsters

 Outside the waistband holsters (OWB) are the most popular open carry option.
-Focused on effective gun draw and safety, this is the best type of holsters to use.
+Focused on effective gun draw and safety, this is the best type of holster to use.
 Depending on where on the belt you carry your gun suitable holster should be chosen in reflection to that position.

 More on the back or kidney wear is at a small angle to the front.
-The further you go on waistline towards the back, the gun angle increases in order to be ergonomic.
-This wear option is suitable if wearing a suit or a jacket and the holster with gun can be visible.
+The further you go on the waistline towards the back, the gun angle increases in order to be ergonomic.
+This wear option is suitable if wearing a suit or a jacket and the holster with a gun can be visible.

 Small of the back or rear wear hides the holster and gun even more but it is uncomfortable when seated and completely useless when driving.

-Cross draw wear sometimes called the western wear is visible with the gun being long way away from the hand and if the draw is not mastered well, this wear would have many disadvantages.
+Cross draw wear sometimes called western wear is visible with the gun being a long way away from the hand and if the draw is not mastered well, this wear would have many disadvantages.
 However, it can be used when driving or in seated positions where the gun would be easily accessible.

 With OWB holsters, it`s important to have your holster made specifically for your particular gun model.
 For an effective gun draw you must first find your gun in a correct position, stably sitting in your holster.
 Much can be lost if your hand doesn`t sit well on the gun the first time, you would lose precious time retrying.